canicodenow/folio/content/posts/what-i-ve-tried-so-far-or-ffs-just-pick-one-course.md

 * Sense – the logical thing to do is to fully understand one language, or one course, before trying to pick up others.
 * Brain power – juggling numerous options and always looking ahead to the next one is just too much to think about.

 So now I’m following The Odin Project through to completion.
-I think this is the best way to get myself ‘job-ready’.
+I think this is the best way to get myself ‘job-ready’, whatever that means.

 ## What have I tried before now?